-When absorption and emission spectra of a species are put together, they form the continuous spectrum.
+When absorption and emission spectra of a species are put together, they form continuous spectrum.
 An absorption spectrum is a plot drawn between absorbance and wavelength.
-Sometimes instead of wavelength, frequency or wave number can also be used in the x axis.
-Log absorption value or the transmission value is also used for the y axis in some occasions.
-Absorption spectrum is characteristic for a given molecule or an atom.
-Therefore, it can be used in identifying or confirming the identity of a particular species.
+Sometimes instead of wavelength, we can also use frequency or wave number in the x-axis.
+Log absorption value or the transmission value is also useful for the y-axis in some occasions.
+The absorption spectrum is characteristic for a given molecule or an atom.
+Therefore, we can use it in identifying or confirming the identity of a particular species.

 Likewise, atoms or molecules also absorb certain wavelengths from the electromagnetic radiation (these wavelengths are not necessarily to be in the visible range).
 When a beam of electromagnetic radiation passes through a sample containing gaseous atoms, only some wavelengths are absorbed by the atoms.
-So when the spectrum is recorded, it consists of a number of very narrow absorption lines.
+Therefore, when we record the spectrum, it consists of a number of very narrow absorption lines.
 And this is an absorption line spectrum.
-It is characteristic to a type of atom.
-The absorbed energy is used to excite ground electrons to upper levels in the atom.
-Since the energy difference is discreet and constant, the same kind of atoms will always absorb the same wavelengths from the given radiation.
-When this excited electron is coming back to the ground level, it emits the absorbed radiation and it will form an emission line spectrum.
+It is characteristic of a type of atom.
+The atoms use absorbed energy to excite ground electrons to upper levels in the atom.
+Since the energy difference is discrete and constant, the same kind of atoms will always absorb the same wavelengths from the given radiation.
+When this excited electron is coming back to the ground level, it emits the absorbed radiation, and it will form an emission line spectrum.

-What is the difference between Continuous Spectrum and Line Spectrum?
+What is the Difference Between Continuous Spectrum and Line Spectrum?